THE POWER OF STEAM

 How energy is created

-Students could learn the basics of heating and cooling, and the effects of these on materials, to allow them to engage with the resource at Isle of Wight Steam Railway most effectively.
+Students could learn the basics of heating and cooling, and the effects of these on materials, to allow them to engage with the resource at Isle of Wight Steam Railway.

 During the Visit

-Completion of Science KS2 Properties and Changes of Materials / Changing Materials at Isle of Wight Steam Railway resource linked to this document
+Completion of Science lower key stage 2 States of Matter/Changing Materials at Isle of Wight Steam Railway resource linked to this document

 Why not complete this resource on a day trip?